eve-seat/seat/README.md

 ##### *SeAT is still under heavy development and is not considered 100% stable yet.
 USE AT YOUR OWN RISK* #####

 ### Introduction ###
-SeAT attempts to be a EVE Online™ Corporation Management Tool written in PHP using the [Laravel][1] Framework driven by a MySQL database.
+SeAT attempts to be a EVE Online Corporation Management Tool written in PHP using the [Laravel][1] Framework driven by a MySQL database.
-The SeAT backend is *highly* influenced by YAPEAL.
 SeAT itself is the result of a rewrite of the original Corporation Management Tool that I wrote for our corp and figured there may be others out there that may need similar tools.

 ### Features ###
 SeAT allows corporation CEO's and directors to manage member API keys, store member wallet & mail history, monitor corporaton poses, wallets, transactions, account ledgers etc.